 When we experience negative emotions too often than not, it is an indication that we have are off the path and something needs to be addressed.
 When this happens, don’t ignore it.
 Deal with it.

 I know you may be terrified to make things worse if you look inside.
-Perhaps you’re scared that if you actually acknowledge your anxiety and fear, you will be sucked down into an emotional abyss and will never be able to get out.
+Perhaps you’re scared that if you actually acknowledge your anxiety and fear, terrible things will happen.
+Maybe you’re afraid to fall into an emotional abyss and will never be able to get out.

 But it’s not the case.
 Temporarily, it might feel horrible.
-But as you observe the signals your mind and body send you, deal with your negative emotions, you’ll finally be able to know WHY you feel this way – you will reveal those hidden layers you were oblivious to all this time.
+But as you observe the signals your mind and body send you, you’ll finally be able to know WHY you feel this way.
+You will reveal those hidden layers you were oblivious to all this time.